-Our current reference panel includes several important enhancements.
-The rest of this section 2 describes the steps taken to develop our current reference panel, including sample selection, quality control, and testing.
-The update that we describe here also increases the number of populations in our reference panel to 43.
+The rest of section 2 describes the steps taken to develop our current reference panel, including sample selection, quality control, and testing.
+The ethnicity update that we describe here is not only an update of the reference panel from our 2018 version but also increases the number of global regions from 43 to 60.